-Each year a majority of graduate students attending John Brown University benefit from federal loans.
-Students enrolled at least half-time and seeking financial aid are required to complete the Free Application for Federal Student Aid (FAFSA).
-For additional information, visit the web at jbu.edu/grad/financial_aid/.
+Each year a majority of graduate students attending John Brown University benefit from federal or state grants, or federal loans.
+Students enrolled at least half-time and seeking financial aid are required to complete the Free Application for Federal Student Aid (FAFSA) at www.fafsa.gov.
 To ensure that financial aid eligibility is determined in a timely manner, submit the FAFSA at least eight weeks prior to registration.
 Only full-time students may receive institutional aid.

 Based on information supplied by a student's FAFSA results, the Financial Aid Office will determine each student's financial aid award offer.
 Consideration for financial assistance will occur only after the student has received a tentative or final acceptance through the Admissions Office.
 Returning students will be awarded assistance if they are making satisfactory academic progress.
-To continue to receive financial aid, application for aid must be made each year.
+To continue to receive federal financial aid, a student must file a new FAFSA each year.